12 Nighttime Skin Rituals For Better Skin By Morning

 1. A Less-Harsh Cure For Breakouts

 Dealing with a blemish or two?
-Instead of reaching for a super-drying lotion that will leave your skin roughed-up in the morning, heed the advice of Olivia Culpo’s derm and Calabasas, California-based beauty expert, Dr. Anna Guanche.
+Instead of reaching for a super-drying lotion that will leave your skin feeling rough in the morning, heed the advice of Olivia Culpo’s derm and Calabasas, California-based beauty expert, Dr. Anna Guanche.
 “Mix Visine [eye drops] with a moisturizer (three drops to a teaspoon) and spot treat with a Q-tip directly onto pimples,” she says.
 “You’ll see less redness, inflammation, and swelling when you wake up and can repeat the steps if necessary in the morning.”

 2. The Correct Way to Layer Skincare at Night

 Can never remember which order to apply the goods?
 Hi, same.
 To make things easy on yourself and get back to your Bravo marathon, follow Dr. Guanche’s simple formula.
 “Apply serums and creams that work for your skin conditions from wettest to richest, so: serums–> lotions–> creams–> emollient creams.
 The last creams help to seal in the rest of the ingredients to ensure they really penetrate your skin.”
 Check out our guide to skincare layering here.

 3. Slather On Thicker Moisturizers